JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 </figcaption>
 </figure>

 In the above figure, we have two distributions.
-If we compare the blue distribution to the red and to the line (a constant), we might expect that it is more likely we'll get a low p-value when comparing to the red distribution (p1) than the line.
+If we compare the blue distribution to the red or to the line (a constant), we might expect that it is more likely we'll get a low p-value when comparing to the red distribution (p1) than the line.
 However, even though the effect size is larger in the red case, on average the p-value is lower when comparing to the line (p2).
 This example highlights that you can't directly compare different effect sizes, when the type of the effect size is different.

 I ran into this exact example recently when comparing normalized data.
 A group was being compared to controls (value = 1) and to another group, that had a mean less than 1.
 However, statistically, it was more likely that the original group was different than 1 than it was that it was different than the second group, even though the second group had a mean less than 1.